StevenBlack/vocab/million-dollar-words.md

 ### oscitant
-An oscitant person acts as if he just took a Valium or is badly in need of a nap: lazy, drowsy, inattentive and unfocused.
-It can be used to describe a physical condition or a state of mind.
-More temporary than narcolepsy (see narcolepsy).
+Lazy, drowsy, inattentive and unfocused.

 ### osculate
 To kiss and/or hug.
-Like pulchritude (see pulchritude), this is an ugly word for a wonderful action.
-The word was probably created by a lexicographer who didn't do enough osculating.

 ### ossify
 To turn to bone.
-This word can be used both literally and figuratively.
-It means to become brittle and bone-hard (like a slice of bread after it's been lying in the sun for a few days) or to become mentally brittle or rigid in attitude and outlook.

 ### ostrich effect